A weekend break in Bath is a perfect choice to combine history, a bit of pampering at the Spa, excellent food, and a touch of romance.

 Italians can be rather picky about food when traveling abroad and I found Bath food scene impressive.
 I tasted terrific Vietnamese food at Noya’s Kitchen, savored contemporary British cuisine at the Ivy Bath Brasserie, and loved the creative vegetarian dishes at Acorn Vegetarian Restaurant, where the plates are a feast for the palate and the eyes.

 If you like gelato, you must stop at Swoon.
-It’s as delicious as in the best gelaterie in Italy!
+It’s as delicious as in the best gelateria in Italy!

 How does a weekend break in Bath, or a short romantic stay, sound?